10 Common Things That Make Depression Worse

 If you want something more soothing, try chamomile or peppermint tea.

-People say that gossip magazines are their guilty pleasure.
+People say that gossip magazines and celebrity news is their guilty pleasure.

 I say there’s a much deeper issue here.

-Oh, and they’re a big waste of money.
+Oh, and of course, they can be a big waste of money.

 We’ll see stories of fires, car accidents, and murders, among other crimes.

-With all these negatives news stories, we’re bound to believe that the world is filled with only evil.
+With all these negative news stories, we’re bound to believe that the world is filled with only evil.

 Only bad people with bad morals and agendas.
 No good in the world.